navcoin/navcoin-org/content/contribute/index.md

     containerPadding="40px 0"
     fontColor="#333">}}
     <h2>Beyond NavCoin Core</h2>
     <p>There is a whole eco-system of software which developers have created to operate on or alongside the NavCoin protocol.
 All software the NavCoin Core developers create is also free and open-source.
-Any developer can contribute to these projects through their respective GitHub repositories.</p>
+Any developer can contribute to these projects through the many <a href="https://github.com/NAVCoin" class="dark-grey-txt-underline" target="e">NavCoin GitHub</a> repositories.</p>

-    <p>Development discussion for each project takes place on <a href="https://github.com/NavCoin" target="e">GitHub</a>.
-Less formal development discussion happens on the <a href="https://discord.gg/y4Vu9jw" target="e">NavCoin Discord</a>.</p>
+    <p>Development discussion for each project takes place on GitHub.
+Less formal development discussion happens on the <a href="https://discord.gg/y4Vu9jw" class="dark-grey-txt-underline" target="e">NavCoin Discord</a>.</p>

     <p>Don’t forget that NavCoin is simply a protocol.
 Anyone can build their own wallet, service, website, application or space suit that implements NavCoin.</p>